Scrif/Scrif/README.md

 # Hey everyone 👋

 <div align="justify">
-  I'm an industrial engineer by training.
-I have a passion for great product design, embedded systems, and data analytics.
+  I'm a product manager with a background in engineering.
+I have a passion for great design, machine learning, embedded systems, and data analytics.

-I'm currently learning full-stack web development through The Odin Project and MDN.
+I spend most of my time in Python and C++, but I'm also very comfortable with HTML/CSS/JS.
 </div>

 # Tech, Tools, & Languages